-The reviews assess the implementation of ICT strategies, policies and programmes geared towards the development of the information economy.
+The reviews assess the implementation of ICT master plans, strategies, policies and programmes geared towards the development of the information economy.
 They provide action-oriented recommendations for policy improvements.

 The e-commerce landscape is complex, dynamic, multi-faceted and rapidly evolving.
 Developing countries therefore need to conduct a thorough examination of e-commerce dynamics in their country, to identify their most effective leverage points into the e-commerce system and to formulate these into a national e-commerce strategy able to harness e-commerce's propulsion to drive economic growth.

 The UNCTAD ICT Policy Review Programme can assist in undertaking an assessment of national needs, characteristics, strengths and weaknesses.
 Identifying the main challenges and barriers furthermore helps to ensure that policy measures adopted will be effective.

 UNCTAD may provide assistance in the following areas: